mqnifestkelvin/django_QRCode_Certificate_Verification_App/readme.md

 ```
 virualenv env
 ```
-**Note the keyword env could be any word at all, this just depends on you.
-Although the use of env is just a naming convention**
+**Note**: The keyword env could be any word at all, this just depends on you.
+Although the use of env is just a naming convention

-**Note, change directory into the location where the virtual environment was created then run the code below:***
+**Note**: Change directory into the location where the virtual environment was created then run the code below:

 ### For Windows
 ```